Kirsty Applebaum

-Kirsty Applebaum is an English children's author.
+Kirsty Applebaum (born 1970) is an English children's author.

 Biography

 Applebaum was born in Essex and grew up in Hampshire.
 Her working life included railway re-signalling and teaching Pilates, as well as menial jobs.
 She graduated from Bath Spa University's MA in Writing for Young People in 2017.

 Writing

 Her debut novel, The Middler, was published by Nosy Crow in 2019 and was shortlisted for the Waterstones Children's Book Prize and the UKLA Book Award.

 It was followed by Troofriend (2020) and The Life and Time of Lonnie Quicke (2021).

 In 2022, she began a series of Princess Minna books for children aged 4+, with illustrator Sahar Haghgoo.

+In 2023 Applebaum contributed a short story, Wolf Moon, to Read, Scream, Repeat, a collection of spooky mystery stories for children aged 9 - 12 from various authors.